BashayerNouri/catch_me_if_you_can/04_random_word_length/05_python_1_overview.md

 - We learned about string formatting.
 - We learned about the `len()` function.
 - We learned about escape characters.
-- We finished our program.
+- We finished random word length program.

 This was a very straight forward.
 Make sure that it's working properly and the correct information is showing.
 If all is good, move the card and push the code.